6 Ways to (un)Impress a Job Interviewer

 Remember, interviewers are busy people.
 Chances are interviewing new job candidates isn’t your interviewer’s only responsibility.
 He may have any number of priorities competing for his attention.
 Perhaps he even wants to hire you but is busy taking care of other stuff.

-So, how do you follow up without annoying your interviewer?
+So, how do you follow up without annoying the interviewer?
 Here are a few ideas:

 Learn how to impress potential employers at CollegeAmerica